Application Installation Status Report

 $processedApps = 0

-Write-Information "Processing application installation status..." -InformationAction Continue
+Write-Output "Processing application installation status..."

 Write-Progress -Activity "Processing Application Installation Status" -Status "Processing app $processedApps of $($allApps.Count): $($app.displayName)" -PercentComplete (($processedApps / $allApps.Count) * 100)